mengmenglv/learngit/read.md

-git is a version control syste git soft is free system
+git is a version control syste git soft is free syste git has a mutable index stage